antgroup/hugescm/README.md

 ### On-demand Access

-Initially, zeya only supported downloading objects related to specific commits and allowed the deletion of related blobs after checkout.
+Initially, zeta only supported downloading objects related to specific commits and allowed the deletion of related blobs after checkout.
 However, user scenarios turned out to be complex.
 We introduced automatic downloading of missing objects for `zeta cat`.
 If you want to disable this feature, set the environment variable `ZETA_CORE_PROMISOR=0`.
 Additionally, we've implemented automatic downloading of missing objects for merge scenarios as well.

 ### Checkout single file